 With the upcoming referendum, where British voters will decide if the UK is to remain part of the EU or to leave the EU threw up a couple of questions for us here at dot2dot nursery insurance.
-We thought it best to try and ask the opinions of one of our strategic partners, Croner.
 We wanted to know how an EU exit by the UK might affect the Nursery Industry

 As a nursery owner you may think that this doesn’t affect you, however, if we had a similar trade agreement to that of Norway, which is viewed as a good example, we would have to adhere to much of the EU employment regulation as Norway currently have to.
 And with no voting power over EU employment directives we would likely have less control over our employment laws rather than more.

 What will happen to existing EU laws such as maternity entitlement, equality, equal pay and working time?
 It is likely that any attempt to repeal these rights would be met with fierce opposition by workers and trade unions.
 At the very least there would be several years of legislative confusion as domestic and EU law is untangled.